-Kaleikr are an Icelandic black/death metal band and this is their debut album.
+Children of Bodom are a melodic death metal band from Finland and this is their tenth album.